 After his return, the U.S.S.R. feted him as a national hero—an operative who had evaded and subverted the Americans for nine years without detection.
 Though like the F.B.I., the Soviets never overtly declared what information Goldfus had obtained and sent back to Moscow, they were just as invested as the United States in the myth that Goldfus had been a “master spy.”

 For both sides in the Cold War, there was value in inflating Goldfus’s importance.
 That’s not to say that there wasn’t actual espionage occurring, both on Goldfus’s part and by others—there was.
 But in order to justify a perpetually increasing defense budget—the Military-industrial complex that Eisenhower warned against—from time to time, you need to actually produce “the enemy,” and so Goldfus’s head was triumphantly mounted on the wall.

-Three years later, in 1965, Silverman met a writer named Louise Bernikow who wanted to write a book about Emil Goldfus.
-They spent a year and a half researching the story, hoping that their editors at Random House had enough clout with the U.S. government to aid them in their attempt to get permission from the Soviet Ministry of Culture to visit Moscow for an interview with Goldfus.
+Three years later, in 1965, Silverman met a writer named Louise Bernikow who wanted to write a book about the alleged master spy.
+They spent a year and a half researching the story, hoping to get permission from the Soviet Ministry of Culture to visit Moscow for an interview with Goldfus.
 In 1967, they got their wish.
 Silverman describes Moscow as such:

 “The center of the city seemed vast.
 Crossing the street was an adventure, because they must have been at least fifty percent wider than Fifth or Madison Avenue.
 The buildings seemed heavy and overbearing, and even during a snow-free October, the prevailing colors were grey and brown.
 I remembered that Emil always had that combination of colors in his clothing and in his work; in his art he managed to find a way to bring a bit of Moscow with him.”